 Location: Your safe/private space (if you miss a class, catch the recording later)

 One of the most powerful ways women cope with crisis is by connecting with other women.

-So, it makes sense that when we ask women what they want most when rebuilding their lives after divorce, it’s to find other women.
+So, it makes sense that when we ask women what they want most when rebuilding their lives after divorce, they tell us, “It’s to find other women.”
 They are searching for community.
-They want a place where there’s instant connection because of the story they’ve all been through.
+They want a place where there’s instant connection, because of the story they’ve each lived through.

 This is the foundation of Paloma’s Group.

 Paloma’s GroupTm is created and facilitated by SAS for Women Cofounder, Liza Caldwell, an educator and professional divorce coach.

-Both the divorce recovery group for women, Paloma’s GroupTM and the divorce group for women, Annie’s GroupTM are based on Caldwell’s personal experiences, her professional work with divorce clients since 2012, and the four common functions of successful social support models: emotional, informational, instrumental, and affiliational.
-(Cobb, 1976; Salzer, 2002)
+Both the divorce recovery group for women, Paloma’s GroupTM and the divorce group for women, Annie’s Group® are based on Caldwell’s personal experiences, her professional work with divorce clients since 2012, and the four common functions of successful social support models.
+These include emotional, informational, instrumental, and affiliational pieces (Cobb, 1976; Salzer, 2002):